TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Version 0.2.6a - Fixed a bug that appeared when using the 'open' syntax.

 **bucket.py** - Version 0.2.5a - The 'loop' syntax can now execute multiple syntax.
 However, it will execute the first syntax the given amount of times and them execute the second syntax and so on.